 As time went, the Germans adopted the game of Bingo too.
 This was around the 1800s.
 For them, however, it was more of an educational tool for young students, being used for teaching mathematics and other subjects.
 Bingo eventually reached the America.
 This was thanks to Hugh Ward who introduced the game at carnivals especially in Pennsylvania and Pittsburgh in the 1920s, making it a standard part of the event.
 During this time, Bingo was actually called Beano.
 The named changed after a toy salesperson, Edwin S.

 Lowe, heard a player erroneously yell ‘bingo!’ instead of ‘beano’ during a game.
 Lowe then renamed it to Bingo and engaged a mathematician to work on the number combination of the game.
 It was these changes that led to the Bingo game we know today.
 The game of Bingo was even used as a fundraising tool at Catholic Churches; this propelled the popularity of the game of Bingo even more.
-Today millions are spent on Bingo at casinos.
+Today millions are spent on Bingo at casinos including the best online casinos.
 The advent of internet gambling and online casinos has given to the rise of Online Bingo.
 This made the game even more accessible and popular.

 How to Play Online Bingo in South Africa